pmean/build-website/text/04/microarray.md

 output: html_document
 ---
 > The large amount of data is a typical DNA microarray assays makes for
 > a lot of challenges for us statisticians.
-I\'ve wanted to write a
+I've wanted to write a
 > simple introductory web page on this topic for a while, but have never
 > found the time to do it well.
 There are a couple of recent articles on
 > microarrays published on BioMed Central with full text available on